Last updated on September 18th, 2023

 July and August can be very busy, but you can find your own space (compared to a city, where you’re kind of squished together with everyone else).
 Prices are higher in the peak summer season and accommodation is booked solid.

 Late September and October can also be lovely weather-wise, but most lifts close mid-September until skiing season.

 Good To Know: If you’re planning on hiking, avoid early June because there is often still snow on some of the trails.

-Good To Know: Afternoon or evening rain showers are likely in the summer.
+Good To Know: Late afternoon or evening rain showers are likely in the summer.
 I don’t find them to be a problem because we hike in the morning.

 Weather in the Dolomites